TaitoUnited/full-stack-template/PROJECT.md

 ### Data protection and privacy

-This section provides documentation a checklist for data protection and privacy.
-Most of these concern personal data (GDPR), but many of them can be applied to any confidential data to keep the data safe.
+This section provides documentation and a checklist for data protection and privacy.
+Most of the checklist steps concern personal data (GDPR), but many of them can, and should, be applied to any confidential data to keep the data safe.

 Glossary: